benyamindariadi/machine-learning/README.md

 ## Getting Started

-First of all, We should say thank you to [Benyamin Dariadi](https://github.com/benyamindariadi/machine-learning).
+First of all, We should say thank you to [Benyamin Dariadi](https://github.com/benyamindariadi).
 With a lot of his effort during Pandemic, He can create this repository and spread the knowledge about machine learning.

-I only tried to revamp his repository.
-So in the future we can take a look this repository for learning purposes
+Also other contributors that tried to revamp his repository and add some of their works.
+So in the future we can take a look this repository for learning purposes.

 ## Prerequisites